Funders:

 Summary:

-Malnutrition is a global public health problem worsening due to effects of the COVID-19 pandemic.
+Severe acute malnutrition (SAM) affected 13.7 million children aged <5 years worldwide in 2023.
 Rates of malnutrition in Timor-Leste, where this study is based, are among the highest in the world.
 Recovery from malnutrition is often complicated by pneumonia or death.
 It is critical that malnourished children receive vaccines like the pneumococcal conjugate vaccine (PCV), which prevents pneumonia.
-But we don’t know when the best time is to vaccinate.
+But we don’t know if this is a good time to provide a vaccination because SAM affects the body’s immune system.
 This study will answer important questions about when to use PCV in children with SAM.

 Implications for policy and practice: